Aubervilliers: Immigration

 Ethnic Chinese from Wenzhou began arriving in Aubervilliers in the 1980s and 1990s to participate in the textile industry.
 In 2016 protests staged by ethnic Chinese occurred after several Chinese in Aubervilliers were attacked, including one murder of a local Chinese man by delinquent youths.
 As of 2016 4,000 ethnic Chinese live in Aubervilliers.

 Demography

-In 2017 the commune had 86,375 inhabitants.
+The inhabitants of the commune are known as Albertivillariens or Albertivillariennes in French.